Nutrition & Meal Services

 Our team of Registered Dietitians is available to help people learn how to eat healthy through individualized, in-home nutrition counseling, medical nutrition therapy and through public nutrition presentations and outreach.

+The Mobile Market is a community initiative that provides access to fresh, culturally appropriate, and shelf-stable food.
 These markets are a collaboration between The Greater Boston Food Bank, AgeSpan and community organizations to provide supplemental food assistance.

 Lawrence Market: This Mobile Market is every third Tuesday from 10 a.m. to 12 noon at the Boys & Girls Club, 136 Water Street, Lawrence.